seyoungjkim/seyoungjkim.github.io/content/index.md

 * [Under the Button](https://www.underthebutton.com/staff/seyoung-kim)

 ## Other
-I served on the programming committee for the [47th Asian American International Film Festival](https://www.aaiff.org).
+I serve on the programming committee for the [Asian American International Film Festival](https://www.aaiff.org).

 I played cello in a string quartet.